bgraham89/fivecarddraw/README.md

 # fivecarddraw

-This a long-term home-project; a five card draw (poker variant) game engine, sparked from curiosity.
+This a five card draw (poker variant) game engine.
 The engine so far has been created using python, and the main game file is [fivecarddraw.py](fivecarddraw.py).

 The game is currently playable; and is one-player, text-based, and uses a simple AI.
 The plan is to upgrade all of these features, and to learn the details required for each, as time allows.